Trump celeb crew awaits his turn in spotlight, and their own

 “Let’s just say, when he fired me the second time, it was between me or Gary Busey, so I was a little pissed off for a couple of weeks,” joked Baldwin, who starred in 1995’s “The Usual Suspects” and 1996’s “Bio-Dome.”

 Baldwin took the role of celebrity endorser seriously.
 Before doing interviews during the election, he said he would contact the campaign and see if there were any talking points he should emphasize.
-Baldwin — his older brother Alec plays a snarling Trump on “Saturday Night Live” — also stays in touch with the president-elect’s son Eric, who attends the same Manhattan cigar club.
+Baldwin, whose older brother Alec plays a snarling Trump on “Saturday Night Live,” also stays in touch with the president-elect’s son Eric, who attends the same Manhattan cigar club.

 Always image conscious, Trump has bristled at the notion that the entertainment industry’s elite has rejected him.
 In December, he tweeted that “so-called ‘A’ list celebrities” were all seeking tickets to his inauguration, yet few headline-making stars have been announced for the events surrounding his Jan.
 20 swearing in.